Pride in Our Seas, Pride in Ourselves: Preventing Land-Based Sources of Marine Debris in the U.S. Virgin Islands

 UVI connected participating classrooms with UVI Masters in Marine & Environmental Science students, the Virgin Islands Marine Advisory Service, and the Virgin Islands Waste Management Authority and explored creative ways to transfer information learned in the classroom to the broader community.
 The transfer projects focused on creative messaging to reduce marine debris coming from land-based sources and incorporate locally-important themes that identify with the culture and history of the USVI.
-The impact of these projects are then measured through formal and informal assessments.
+The impact of these projects was measured through formal and informal assessments.